How to Develop an eCommerce Website

 Form of payment 💸

-To correctly set the price for the shipping you should take package size, weight, origin and destination addresses, insurance, and tracking into account.
+To correctly set the price for the shipping you should take into account the package size, weight, origin and destination addresses, insurance, and tracking.

-Apart from that, you should also consider your benefit from selling the product (if the cost of a tea bag is 1 dollar, the price with your profit margin can be 1,5 dollars).
+Apart from that, you should also consider your expected profit from selling the product (if the cost of a tea bag is 1 dollar, the price with your profit margin can be 1,5 dollars).

 And after you set the price, the question how you’ll set up payments for the shipping comes up.

-There are several ways you can organize payments for the shipping.
+There are several ways you can organize shipping payments.

 # 1: Free shipping